The GE 22730 is no longer available and as an alternative we suggest that you consider the Dish Network DTVPal Plus, or Tivax STB-T8.

-This digital converter box has one of the best programming guides of any that we have seen on the market.
+It has one of the best programming guides of any that we have seen on the market, if there is one good thing that we can point out about it.
 It provides viewers with show descriptions and length for a few hours of programming on all channels.
-It allows users to use the auto scan function or individually tune channels.
+It allows users to use the auto scan function or individually tune channels, so that they can personalize there channel set..
 It also comes with adjustable closed captioning, and on box buttons.
 This converter box does not come with analog pass-through.

-This TV converter box is good enough to get the job done but it is lacking features and top picture quality.
+We suppose that this product is good enough to get the job done but it is lacking features and top picture quality.
 Beyond this it is also one of the most expensive converter boxes out there.
-Due to these factor we recommend that you stay away from it and instead consider the best TV converter boxes which will bring a lower price and better features.
+Due to these factor we recommend that you stay away from it and instead consider the other options that come at a lower price and with more features.

 Parental Control Setting